cast-org/figuration/docs/4.0.0-alpha.5/utilities/shadows.md

 ---
 layout: docs
 title: Shadows
+description: Add or remove box shadows from elements with shadow utilities.
 group: utilities
 ---

-Add or remove `box-shadow`s from elements with shadow utilities.

 ## Contents
 {:.no_toc}